Midwife in the Tire Swing

 Lucy recalls the perky clerk.
 “Paper or plastic?” he says.
 The bald man looks puzzled and changes the subject.

-Sarah Drye swung lightly, legs dangling, in a tire swing that hung from a branch of a giant oak that overspread the Hobart house.
+At a future time, near but not yet, Sarah Drye will swing lightly, legs dangling, in a tire swing that hung from a branch of a giant oak that overspread the Hobart house.
 At the top of her arc, an old man appeared, pulling his walker behind him up the hill, followed by a cat.
 “A well-thumbed book we are, daughter mine,” he called.
 “You are aging well.”
+These are the rivalries of a father and a daughter.

 On the swing’s return to arc’s bottom, Lucy’s head disappeared behind the curve of the Earth.
 Sarah dug in her heels raising a cloud of dust, and waited for her father to reappear.
 Sarah and Lucy shared an understanding, two travelers passing in the fog—a fleeting nod, the blink of an eyelid to acknowledge a fellow wanderer, lost in time.